-- 7.1.1 All 24-hour TSP result was below the Action and Limit Levels at all monitoring locations in the reporting month. - 7.1.2 All 1-hour TSP result was below the Action and Limit Levels at all monitoring locations in the reporting month - 7.1.3 No Action and Limit Level exceedance for noise was recorded at all monitoring stations in the reporting month.
+- 7.1.1 All 24-hour TSP result was below the Action and Limit Levels at all monitoring locations in the reporting month. - 7.1.2 All 1-hour TSP result was below the Action and Limit Levels at all monitoring locations in the reporting month - 7.1.3 One (1) action level exceedance was recorded regarding to complaints on noise nuisance received in the reporting month.
+No limit level exceedance was recorded at all monitoring stations in the reporting month.